-The City expects funding allocations of \$6,727,557 for CDBG, \$1,902,041 in HOME funding and \$587,737 in ESG funding from HUD in 2023.
-In addition, the City estimates using about \$872,443 in CDBG program income and approximately \$594,595 in HOME program income.
-HOME Program is pooled.
-The City reports HOME PI collected prior to March 15th prior to plan submission.
+The City expects funding allocations of near its 2023 allocations for these programs: \$6,727,557 for CDBG, \$1,902,041 in HOME funding and \$587,737 in ESG funding from HUD in 2024.
+In addition, the City estimates using about \$872,443 in CDBG program income and approximately \$594,495 in HOME program income.
 Program income is income directly generated from a CDBG or HOME program funded activity, such as loan repayments.
-Should the City receive an increase in CDBG program funding from the estimated allocation, the City will increase the Multi-Unit Rehabilitation project; if there is a decrease in the estimated CDBG allocation the City will decrease the Single-Unit Rehabilitation project.
-If there is an increase or decrease in the estimated HOME funding, the City will increase/decrease the Housing Construction project.
-Any increase or decrease in ESG will be applied in direct proportion to the difference in actual allocations.
+Because the federal budget allocations for 2024 are not yest passed upon drafting this Action Plan, the City has a contingency plan for different funding amounts.
+Should the City receive an amount higher or lower than the estimates from last program year, all activities will be adjusted in direct proportion to the difference in actual allocations.